Reading time: 4 minutes

 - Bulk-billed doctor visits (at the discretion of your chosen doctor)

 - A larger Medicare refund on medical costs for any out-of-hospital costs when you reach the Medicare Safety Net.
-The Medicare Safety Net Threshold (set on January 1 each year) for concession card holders in 2019 is $680.70, and if you exceed that amount in out-of-pocket hospital costs, you’ll be refunded 80% of the amount.
+The Medicare Safety Net Threshold (set on 1 January each year) for concession card holders in 2023 is $770.30.
+If you exceed that amount in out-of-pocket hospital costs, you’ll be refunded 80% of out-of-pocket costs.

 How to apply